Triple gold medal for GB at British Open

 "I'm really happy to be honest because it shows that I'm consistent," Walden told BBC Sport.

 "I've had a really difficult year, but I've comeback, won in Poland in two weight categories last week and I'm here now so things are starting to look up."

 Due to the success of gold medal-winning Sarah Stevenson in the -67kg division at the World Championships this year and that of Jones, Walkden's +73kg division was for next year's Olympics.

 As such, Walkden is expected to try and lose enough weight to rival Stevenson for a place in next year's Games.

 "I'm not going to give up," stated Walkden.

 "Sarah [Stevenson] has done a great job, but obviously as an athlete I have to try my hardest to get there."

 On day two much of the focus will be on 2010 European Champion Aaron Cook.

-Following three successive opening round defeats, culminating in an early elimination at the World Championships the -80kg fighter quit the British Taekwondo programme in June and is following his own training path in a bid to reach the 2012 Olympics.
+Following three successive opening round defeats, culminating in an the -80kg fighter in June and is following his own training path in a bid to reach the 2012 Olympics.